 Different key is used between sender and receiver to encrypt and decrypt the message.
 This gets us beyond the shared key issue in symmetric key cryptography.
 In order to solve the first secure communication problem mentioned above, when encrypting, you use the receiver’s public key to write (encrypt) the message and the receiver uses their private key to read (decrypt) the message.
 This establishes confidentiality of the message.

 In order to solve the 2nd secure communication problem mentioned above, you use a digital signature.
 Digitally signing data is equivalent to a physical signature that can only be produced by the signing authority and verified by anyone who has visibility of the signing authority’s signature.
 Signing uses public key encryption where the sender uses their private key to write message’s signature, and the receiver uses the sender’s public key to check if it’s really from the sender.
 It is a means of attaching identity to a key.
 It is discussed in further detail in the section below on message signing using digital signature.

 Approaches to securing RESTful APIs

-Having covered the security semantics, we can now look at the different techniques to secure RESTful APIs.
-These techniques are based on the security fundamentals discussed above form the basis of the techniques we are going to look at.
+Having covered some security fundamentals, we can now look at the different techniques to secure RESTful APIs.
+The fundamentals discussed above form the basis of the techniques we are going to look at.

 The most simple way to authenticate senders is to use HTTP basic authentication.
 Sender’s credentials (username and password) are base64-encoded and sent across the network unencrypted in an HTTP header.

 GET / HTTP/1.1 Host: api.example.com Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=